monolyth-php/cliff/README.md

 If the command gets called with any required argument missing, `cliff` will automatically show a helpful error message (see below).

+> If the command class does not extend `Monolyth\Cliff\Command`, everything will
+> run as normal - but obviously you won't be able to make use of Cliff's
+> argument parsing, help features (see below) etc. Cliff will show a warning
+> about it; if you're not using Cliff you shouldn't, ehm, be using Cliff ;)

 ## Flags
 A "flag" is an invocation component prefixed by `-` or `--`.
 Traditionally on Unix-like systems, a single dash implies "followed by a single letter, and